 David says he thinks the teenager’s family was hoping for a new Porsche and were hoping to cash in.
 However, David’s home insurance denied their claim.

 David said he went to a hearing with the Department of Agriculture and said they are essentially in the same camp.
 They just rubber stamp whatever the town has already decided.
 It's a kangaroo court.
 It's not a real court.
-David has since filed a Federal Lawsuit, trying to take it out of the Department of Agriculture into a real court, because in a real court, this will never stand.
-So right now he's waiting for a Federal Judge to rule.
+David then filed a Federal Lawsuit, trying to take it out of the Department of Agriculture into a real court, because in a real court, this will never stand.

 Unfortunately what the Department of Agriculture keeps doing, is they keep throwing up smoke and mirrors and delay tactics.
-So while he is waiting another six months, his job is to raise hell and make their life very difficult.
-If Simon had bitten other people, David would be okay with their sentence, as he's not going to die on that hill.
+If Simon had bitten other people, David would be okay with their sentence, as he’s not going to die on that hill.
 But in this case, it's just the principle and the seediness of the whole thing.

-The town is currently taking over the expense of housing Simon while David buys his food and pays for his vet bills.
-However, David fully expects the city to try and charge him for the boarding as well.
+The town took over the expense of housing Simon while David bought his food and paid for his vet bills.

-David visits Simon a few times a week and thinks he's being treated okay.
-David says that he believes the animal control officer is conflicted, because she still hangs out with Simon.
-She sees that he's not a threat.
-David feels she's is in a position she doesn't want to be in.
+David visited Simon a few times a week and thought he was being treated okay.
+David says that he believes the animal control officer was conflicted, because she still hung out with Simon.
+She saw that he’s not a threat.
+David felt she was in a position she doesn’t want to be in.
 In fact, in the police report she said he's a friendly dog and he comes and plays.
-When David visits, he tries to be diplomatic and doesn't raise any questions.
+When David visited, he tried to be diplomatic and didn’t raise any questions.

 Wilma Melville, National Disaster Search Dog Foundation

 The founder of the National Disaster Search Dog Foundation, Wilma Melville, shares stories of growing her nationally recognized organization by rescuing the dogs that would go on to rescue humans.